Juris Doctor/Master of Science in Foreign Service

 3-credit M.S.F.S.
 Workshop;

 16 credits of International Law J.D. courses including: "International Law I: Introduction to International Law" (3 credits), 4 credits of International Law "core" courses, and 9 credits of International Law "core" and/or International Law "related" courses taken in the upperclass years (please visit the Curriculum Guide, click on the 'Curriculum' tab, and under the J.D. courses drop down menu select J.D./M.S.F.S.
 (International Law Core) or (International Law Related) for a listing of eligible courses); and

-29 credits in additional J.D. courses, including a Professional Responsibility course and successful completion of the upperclass legal writing requirement.
+30 credits in additional J.D. courses, including a Professional Responsibility course and successful completion of the upperclass legal writing requirement.
+Students matriculating in Fall 2016 or later must also complete 6 credits of experiential coursework.

 A typical distribution of the 115 academic credits in the J.D./M.S.F.S.
 Program:

 First Year: 24 M.S.F.S. credits (and students are expected to complete a 15-20 hours/week M.S.F.S. internship during their first year)

 Second Year: 31 J.D. credits